 marker at abelard.org

-Another such list is provided for post-traumatic stress disorder (PTSD), experienced by soldiers during front-line combat:
+The list provided for post-traumatic stress disorder (PTSD), experienced by soldiers during front-line combat:

 "PTSD has been known by many names in the past, such as “shell shock” during the years of World War I and “combat fatigue” after World War II,"